Feeling Blue? These Home Design Tricks Could Help Boost Your Mood

 Interiors tips to stop you feeling SAD

-As the days grow shorter and sunlight feels rather like a rare commodity, it’s no surprise that our moods can change – and the prospect of Seasonal Affective Disorder (SAD) might start to become a reality.
+Feeling rather down on this Blue Monday?
+It’s no surprise that our moods can change during January’s grey, gloomy days – and the prospect of Seasonal Affective Disorder (SAD) might start to become a reality.
 If you’re searching for ways to beat seasonal depression, these home design hacks could be just the ticket.

 These Interior Design Tips Could Help Curb Seasonal Depression

-The start of October heralds colder, gloomier days and darker mornings, leaving many of us with a case of the winter blues.
-If a tropical getaway isn’t on the cards (and you’ve stockpiled all of the Vitamin D supplements you can find), there are plenty of tips and tricks you can try – and it all starts in your very own home.
+The start of a New Year might bring a burst of motivation, but it also means cold days and dark mornings, leaving many of us with a case of the winter blues.
+If a tropical getaway isn’t on the cards (and you’ve stockpiled all of the Vitamin D supplements you can find), there are plenty of tips and tricks you can try – and it all starts in your home.

 Wondering where to start?
-Here are Dr Singh’s best tips.
+Here are some tips from the experts.

 Consider Your Light Sources

-While biophilic design emphasises greenery, it’s about far more than just plants: other hallmarks include organic shapes, natural materials and earth tones, alongside plenty of natural light.
+While biophilic design emphasises greenery, it’s about far more than just plants: other hallmarks include organic shapes, natural materials and earthy tones, alongside plenty of natural light.
 Maximise the light in your space by rearranging furniture and replacing heavy curtains with sheer or light-filtering fabrics.
-Plus, to really bring the outside in, you can always consider installing a fireplace (like these bioethanol options from Imaginfires) – guaranteed to banish cold weather blues in favour of cosy evenings curled up on the sofa.
+Plus, to really bring the outside in, you can always consider installing a fireplace – guaranteed to banish cold weather blues in favour of cosy evenings curled up on the sofa.

 Incorporate Natural Materials